Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 What exactly is a car insurance down payment?

 A car insurance down payment is the initial upfront payment required to activate your insurance policy and begin coverage.
 This amount applies directly toward your premium and is non-refundable.
-Unlike security deposits in other industries, you won't get this money back—it pays for your first period of insurance coverage, whether that's one month, two months, or a set percentage of your annual premium.
+Unlike security deposits in other industries, you won't get this money back—it pays for your first period of insurance coverage, whether that's one month or a set percentage of your annual premium.
 All legitimate insurers require at least some payment upfront before coverage takes effect.

 How much is a typical car insurance down payment in 2026?